aayushrajputz/Distributed-Workflow-System/README.md

 - **Frontend**: http://localhost:3000

 ---
+## scaling**
+ Scalability & Future Enhancements
+- Currently using in-memory (local) cache for development.
+- For production scale, this can be replaced with **Redis** to handle distributed caching across multiple instances.
+- Cache will reduce DB load significantly when concurrent requests > 1000.
+- System is designed to easily plug in Redis without changing core logic.

 **🎉 The workflow management system now includes a complete SaaS API platform, allowing you to expose your notes and workflow functionality through secure, managed APIs with comprehensive analytics and monitoring!**